jwCheng28/ChessAI/README.md

 # ChessAI
-This project is for me to play around & learn about how to create a chess AI using minimax and beta pruning.
+This project is for me to play around & learn about how to create a chess AI using minimax and alpha-beta pruning.
 In the future, I might create a GUI for this project; but as of now, the goal is that the user will simply paste in the FEN of the current position and the best move will be calculated.

 ## How to Run